Senate Bill No. 349

 state agencies unless that law specifically exempts the state fund by name and clearly states that it is exempt from that law."

-NEW SECTION.
-Section 13.
+Section 12.
 Transfer of deposits and surplus funds.
 (1) All deposits held in trust by the department of labor and industry pursuant to 39-71-2206 must be returned to the insurer who made the deposit on or before December 31, 1997.

 (2) Any surplus funds remaining in the underinsured employers' fund on [the effective date of this act] must be deposited in the uninsured employers' fund provided for in 39-71-502.

-NEW SECTION.
-Section 15.
+Section 14.
 Severability.
 If a part of [this act] is invalid, all valid parts that are severable from the invalid part remain in effect.
 If a part of [this act] is invalid in one or more of its applications, the part remains in effect in all valid applications that are severable from the invalid applications.

 Section 15.
 Effective date.
 [This act] is effective July 1, 1997.